 Basil (Italian, Thai Sweet, Holy), Chives (Regular & Garlic), Cilantro, Cutting Celery, Dill, Fennel, Garlic & Scapes, Ginger, Hot Pepper, Lavender, Lemongrass, Lovage, Oregano, Parsley, Rosemary, Sage, Sorrel, Tarragon, Thyme, Turmeric.

 "Tea" & Medicinal Herbs

-Fresh when in season, dried when out: Anise Hyssop, Ashwagandha, Astragalus, Burdock, Catmint, Chocolate Mint, Dandelion, Echinacea, Ginger, Holy Basil/Tulsi, Lemon Balm, Lemongrass, Milky Oats, Motherwort, Mountain Mint, Nettle, Peppermint, Rose Hips, Spearmint, Skullcap, St. John's Wort, Tea (Camellia; one day), Turmeric.
+Fresh when in season, dried when out: Anise Hyssop, Apple Mint, Ashwagandha, Astragalus, Catmint, Chocolate Mint, Citrus Kitchen Mint, Echinacea, Ginger, Holy Basil/Tulsi, Kentucky Colonel Spearmint, Lemon Balm, Lemongrass, Milky Oats, Moroccan Mint, Mountain Mint, Nettle, Peppermint, Rose Hips, Spearmint, Tea (Camellia; one day), Turmeric.

 "We Pick, You Choose" Flowers

 Available in season, June to Mid-October.
 Enjoy our "we pick, you choose" flowers, and make your own bouquet.